OfficeDev/office-js-docs-pr/docs/quickstarts/project-quickstart.md

 ## Try it out

 > [!NOTE]
 > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run one of the following commands, accept the prompt to install the certificate that the Yeoman generator provides.
+If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.

 1. Run the following command in the root directory of your project.
-When you run this command, the local web server will start (if it's not already running).
+When you run this command, the local web server will start.

     ```command&nbsp;line
     npm start